The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

   cmake ..
   make

+All tools build using cmake and must have a CMakeLists.txt file in their directory.

 This builds the 'openroad' executable.

 A stand-alone executable for one tool can be built by making a branch